Transparency and Accountability

 When information is submitted to regulators but not made publicly accessible, affected communities are left in the dark about conditions that may influence their health and quality of life.
 Transparency ensures that communities, local governments, and other stakeholders can understand what is happening at facilities that operate in close proximity to homes, schools, and workplaces.

-The situation at The Avenal Landfill additionally demonstrates why transparency is essential.
+The situation at the Avenal Landfill in central California, owned by Waste Connections, additionally demonstrates why transparency is essential.
 In 2019, gas wells at Avenal began exceeding 131°F, signaling potential underground combustion and serious operational issues.
-From 2020-2022, residents filed numerous odor complaints,and even during a public hearing for the landfill’s federal Title V air permit renewal, the problem of high landfill gas temperatures was never disclosed to the community.
+From 2020-2022, residents filed numerous odor complaints, and even during a public hearing for the landfill’s federal Title V air permit renewal, the problem of high landfill gas temperatures was never disclosed to the community.
 In 2025, a former air district air permitting employee working with the community of Avenal learned about the high landfill gas temperatures.
 Despite submitting over five public records requests to the local air district and the US EPA in 2025, they still have very little information about what is occurring underground at the Avenal Landfill.
-If an experienced air permitting professional with four years of experience is having difficulty getting the information needed, what chance do regular community members have in this current system?

 Avenal community members are aware people have gotten sick, been diagnosed with cancer, and pregnant women have miscarried.
-Despite local non-profits sharing information about the high landfill gas temperatures with community members and regulatory agencies, almost two months have passed without air monitoring or updates regarding what has been done or what is happening.
+Despite local non-profits sharing information about the high landfill gas temperatures with community members and regulatory agencies, almost many days passed without air monitoring or updates regarding what has been done or what is happening.
 Data accessibility must be structured with ordinary residents living near landfills in mind– the people who live, work, and raise families near these facilities.
 Community members deserve better.

 The consequences for noncompliance are often too weak to change behavior.
 When penalties are low, operators can rationally treat violations as a routine business expense rather than a serious compliance issue.
 This dynamic is compounded by regulatory gaps that allow operators to delay action even when problems are clearly identified.
-For example, in some cases federal rules require monitoring for dangerous conditions like elevated temperature or oxygen levels but do not require corrective action when those thresholds are exceeded, effectively allowing known risks to persist without intervention.
 Similarly, widespread compliance failures documented by the U.S. EPA, such as extremely high methane exceedances and improper monitoring practices, demonstrate that existing rules are not consistently enforced or deterrent.
 Together, these structural weaknesses create a system where compliance is often reactive, inconsistent, and economically optional.
-Without stronger enforcement mechanisms such as meaningful penalties, mandatory corrective actions, real-time monitoring, and independent verification, landfill operators have little incentive to prioritize emissions reductions.
+Without stronger enforcement mechanisms such as real-time public notification and independent verification, landfill operators have little incentive to prioritize emissions reductions.
 The result is a regulatory framework that, on paper, requires control of methane emissions, but in practice allows ongoing violations to be absorbed as just another cost of doing business.

 The Solution